 After a feast fit for a pioneer going west, sit by the fire to roast s’mores with the kit you will be gifted on your arrival to Conestoga.
 The Campfire is perfect given the crisp nights you’ll experience during a Bear Lake summer.
 Quiet time is from 10pm and it’s guaranteed you will have the best nights sleep.
 There’s only one problem if you stay at Conestoga Ranch: you may never want to camp again.

-The Fit Traveller was a guest of Visit Utah for this trip.
+The Fit Traveller was a guest of Visit Utah for this Beak Lake Glamping experience.
 As always, the opinions, words and images are authentically our own.

 Hailing from ‘down under’, Steph Ridhalgh is a journalist, producer and blogger who suffers a serious case of geographic schizophrenia.
 Currently fulfilling her dream of living in New York, you can usually find her wandering the city streets, camera in hand.

 Steph is the founder of STEP(h) ABROAD, a travel and lifestyle resource sharing her experiences as she gallivants around the globe.